-The Analytics Edge Core Add-in is designed to make it easier and a lot faster to create, edit, and refresh a custom Excel report.
+The Analytics Edge Add-in for Excel is designed to make it easier and a lot faster to create, edit, and refresh a custom Excel report.
 Like Excel, you can quickly get good value out of it, but the more you learn, the more value you can obtain.This guide will help you to get started with typical reporting tasks.
 If you need to solve a complicated analysis problem right away, send a note to firstname.lastname@example.org and we’ll get you going fast.
 This website also contains examples of reports you can use as well as helpful articles explaining how to use the product to solve various reporting challenges.

 Orientation: The Analytics Edge Ribbon Bar

 The Analytics Edge ribbon bar is the command center for the Core Add-in.
 From here you can refresh your report, manage Quick Queries, build Macros, and access the optional Connectors.
 You can also check or update your Licenses, and Schedule workbook refreshes.

 Quick Query: containing the all-powerful Refresh All button that will refresh all Queries and Macros, this group also has controls to edit your Quick Queries.

 Macro/Interactive Functions: this block holds all the functions you can use in your Macros.
 It also lets you open or hide the Task Pane where the Macros are managed.